Policies

 4. COST STRUCTURE OF INTERNATIONAL BROADBAND AND VPN BROADBAND

-5.2 The Customer undertakes to indemnify and hold ITA PARATUS harmless from any action brought by a third party alleging that the Customer's use of theITA PARATUS network has violated any intellectual property right of any kind or any Angolan or international law or regulation.
-The Customer shall notify ITA PAR ATUS whenever such actions occur, and shall not condition ITA PARATUS from exercising any rights in its defense, compromise or take any other measures it deems in its interest.
+5.2 The Customer undertakes to indemnify and hold Internet Technologies Angola, S.A. harmless from any action brought by third parties alleging that the Customer's use of the network has violated any intellectual property rights of any kind, or any Angolan or international law or regulation.
+The Customer shall inform Internet Technologies Angola, S.A. whenever such actions occur, and shall not restrict Internet Technologies Angola, S.A. from exercising any rights in its defense, settling, or taking any other measures it deems in its interest.

 datacenter@paratus.ao at least 48 hours in advance.

-7. SPECIFIC CONDITIONS OF CLOUD SERVICE PROVISION
+7. SPECIFIC CONDITIONS FOR THE PROVISION OF CLOUD SERVICES

 7.4 Service requests:

-Degree / Severity
+Ranking Degree / Severity Description

-Customer level 1
+Client level 1

 Critical

-There is no service available to more than one end user
+There is no service available to more than one end user.

 Client level 2